Fast forward B2B: how to accelerate your digital commerce business

 The process of digital transformation was split along internal and external improvements that could be made.
 Working with DEPT®, the company put together a system of Internal Tooling that set out to improve the efficiency of their every day internal processes.
 This includes features like Brenntag Source, an application for reviewing supply chain data.

 Use existing supply chain data to help your clients

 The Brenntag Source feature can be used to filter data on different suppliers, giving Brenntag the information they need to engage in informed face-to-face negotiations with suppliers.

-For the customer, this information can be turned into tracking software, keeping the buyer updated about the delivery of their purchase, and also informed about the sourcing, materials and manufacturing of their order.
-Good customer experience is what drives repeat purchasing, particularly in the manufacturing sector where trust is a key business driver.
-This added value can be what sets the company apart from its competition, as it puts the customer at the centre of the process, answering every question they may have.
+For the customer, this information can be turned into tracking software, keeping the buyer updated about the delivery of their purchase, and also informed about the sourcing, materials, and manufacturing of their order.
+Good customer experience is what drives repeat purchasing, particularly in the manufacturing sector, where trust is a key business driver.
+This added value can be what sets the company apart from its competition, as it puts the customer at the center of the process, answering every question they may have.

 On the external side, Brenntag Connect was created, an e-commerce portal that provides customers with information on the chemicals and orders that Brenntag provides, as well as a platform to track their security data, invoices and orders.